JackSzwergold/Writing/memories/Winning an Atari Centipede Contest at Macy’s.md

 The next kid came up to play and truly bombed hard.
 I barely think he successfully shot anything at all when I think of it.
 And the last kid on the list was nowhere to be found.
 So when all was said and done, the contest was over and I was in second place!
 It wasn’t first place, but hey… I won something by doing something!

-They had me pose with the winner.
+After the results were announced, the Atari folks had me pose with the winner.
 It was an awkward photo at best since I was the only kid there that looked like a scrappy street kid even when I was cleaned up.
-The other kids were basically WASPy kids from either the Upper East Side or Upper West Side and seemed to have matching Izod Lacoste polo shirts on.
+The other kids were basically WASPy kids from either the Upper East Side or Upper West Side and seemed to have matching Izod Lacoste polo shirts on while I was decked out in my best, non-branded second hand clothes.

 I held up my two fingers in a “V for Victory” formation and the Atari guy—who was taking pics with a Polaroid—said something like “Two fingers!
 For second place!
 Nice!”